 The University of Virginia Hospital:

-UVA maintains an operating room assigned specifically to our department.
+The UVA Hospital maintains an operating room assigned specifically to our department.
 This facility contains state-of-the-art surgical instrumentation including:

 - Zeiss operating microscope;